McMurray's last-gasp stunner wins Irish Cup for Crusaders

 Crusaders' equaliser could barely have been more dramatic.
 Goalkeeper Tuffey came up for a 93rd-minute corner and got his head to Paul Heatley's delivery, with substitute Robinson arriving at the back post to stab it home from close range.

-Crusaders had the momentum from that point and almost won the final in extra time when substitute Aidan Wilson met a Brandon Doyle corner but his header hit the crossbar.
-Ballymena's only chance in extra time fell to sub Kenny Kane but he delayed and his shot was blocked.
+Crusaders had the momentum from that point and almost scored earlier in extra time when substitute Aidan Wilson met a Brandon Doyle corner but his header hit the crossbar.
+Ballymena's only chance in the additional period fell to substitute Kenny Kane but he delayed and his shot was blocked.

 Ballymena make early running as Crues look sloppy